 Financial Aid and Scholarships

 Many families believe they cannot afford to attend a private college.
 What many people do not take into consideration is that there are numerous types of financial aid available to help students pay for college.
-In addition to state and federal grants, loans and work opportunities, Olivet offers a variety of financial aid opportunities.
+In addition to state and federal grants, student loans and work opportunities, Olivet offers a variety of financial aid opportunities.
 Aid is awarded based on considerations such as student need and academic merit.

 There are three kinds of financial assistance available to students: scholarships, grants and loans.
 Scholarships and grants come in a variety of forms and do not require students and parents to repay any of these resources.
-Most educational loans require repayment within a specified time period after graduation.
+Most student loans require repayment within a specified time period after graduation.

 Students can receive need-based monies.
 To be eligible to receive financial aid, students must complete and file the Free Application for Federal Student Aid (FAFSA) form by March 1.
 You can also go to Web sites such as finaid.org and fastweb.com to search for more scholarship opportunities.